m0rtyn/md-to-cv-generator/EXAMPLE_CV.md

   **Stack**: Nuxt.js, Next.js, Nixt.js

+  - Implemented a killer feature: App.tsx component with 10000 lines of code
   - Implemented strong typing through JSDoc, resulting in a reduction of bugs by at least 1500%
   - Had a fun